apteryxxyz/next-ws/packages/cli/README.md

 Next WS (`next-ws`) is an advanced Next.js **13** plugin designed to seamlessly integrate WebSocket server functionality into API routes within the **app directory**.
 With Next WS, you no longer require a separate server for WebSocket functionality.

-> The last supported version of Next.js is 13.4.12.
+> The last supported version of Next.js is 13.4.12, read more [here](https://github.com/apteryxxyz/next-ws/issues/6).

 It's **important** to note that this module can only be used when working with a server.
 Unfortunately, in serverless environments like Vercel, WebSocket servers cannot be used.
 Additionally, this module was built for the app directory and is incompatible with the older pages directory.